joshtinhan/GIT/README.md

-# 緩慢新增中...
+# JavaScript learning note
-- Codewar刷題在 /codewar_Q&A
+- Here is some basic conception of JavaScript
-- JavaScript筆記在 /JS_note
+- Discussion is welcome